 Director: Jo Moseley

-This film is a poem written & read by Jo Moseley, 54, about the joy of tiny, midlife adventures in the sea & hills of Yorkshire, in the north of England.
+This film is a poem written & read by Jo Moseley, 54, about the joy of tiny, midlife adventures in the sea and hills of Yorkshire.

 Cornucopia has joined forces with the digital publishing platform Exact Editions to offer individual and institutional subscribers unlimited access to a searchable archive of fascinating back issues and every newly published issue.
 This brand new resource is available cross-platform on web, iOS and Android and offers a comprehensive search function, allowing the title’s cultural content to be delved into at the touch of a button.